Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x000A | ubyte | Portrait index
 0x000B | ubyte | Join percentage (0-100%).
 In Amberstar if you invite someone to your party this is the chance that he/she accepts.
 This is not used in Ambermoon.
 In **Ambermoon Advanced** this stores advanced flags for monsters (see below).
-0x000C | ubyte | Combat graphic index (only used for monsters) 0x000D | ubyte | Spell chance percentage (only used for monsters, not used in Ambermoon) 0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters, not used in Ambermoon) 0x000F | ubyte | Monster morale, retreat percentage (0-100%), in **Ambermoon Advanced** this is used for party members as well to state if they exchanged experience already.
+0x000C | ubyte | Combat graphic index (only used for monsters) 0x000D | ubyte | Spell chance percentage (only used for monsters, not used in Ambermoon), in **Ambermoon Advanced** this is for additional languages
+0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters, not used in Ambermoon) 0x000F | ubyte | Monster morale, retreat percentage (0-100%), in **Ambermoon Advanced** this is used for party members as well to state if they exchanged experience already.
 0x0010 | ubyte | Immunity to [spell types](Enumerations/SpellTypes.md)